fineanmol/plant-tree/README.md

-🌵 Updated on Fri, 18 Apr 2025 21:45:08 GMT
+🪴 Updated on Sat, 19 Apr 2025 09:07:31 GMT

-> "Before software can be reusable, it first has to be usable."
+> "First, solve the problem.
+Then, write the code."